metaxxxa/tfe/README.md

 1. a step is made: $R=-0.1$.
 This induces the agents to end the episode
 1. when all opponents are destroyed: $R=1$ (or $R=-1$ for the losing team)

+REMARK: the structure of the game is such that only live agents can still receive a reward at the end of the game.
+A dead agent thus never receives a reward, even if she has contributed to a potential win.
+For a correct analysis, rewards should thus be evaluated on the team level.

 ## Algorithms
 The `algorithms` folder contains a number of deep reinforcement learning algorithms (based on `PyTorch`):
 1. DQN